EGO-Tech/starbase-ships/lugger/README.md

 #### Timer

 On the pilot center console there is a `Timer` panel which acts as a timer.
 It will run when the ship is active and show total time in years, weeks, days, hours, minutes and seconds.
-To reset the timer, use your universal tool (`U` key) and clear the value of the `Timer` field.
+To reset the timer, hold down the `Reset Timer` button on the pilot left console.

 #### Odometer

 On the pilot center console there is a `Odometer` panel which will keep track of the ship's estimated flight distance based on speed (speedometer must be activated).
-To reset the trip odometer, use your universal tool (`U` key) and clear the value of the `Odometer` field.
+To reset the trip odometer, hold down the `Odometer` `Reset Trips` button on the pilot left console.

 ## Providing Feedback